 How to Show Your Support

 People also can show their support of press freedom by either subscribing or donating to news outlets.
 Local news especially is struggling as ad revenues continue to decline across the country.
 Journalists are being laid off and furloughed and longstanding publishers are closing their doors, some permanently, due to the economic impact of the outbreak.

 There also are numerous emergency funds for journalists during this unprecedented time, many which will accept donations.
 Check out a list at the end of CPJ’s COVID-19 Response page.

-Tuesday, May 5, 2020, has been designated #GivingTuesdayNow, which many newsrooms will be adapting to #GivingNewsday in an effort to attract new subscribers, donors, and financial supporters of local news.
+Tuesday, May 5, 2020, has been designated #GivingTuesdayNow.
+Many newsrooms will be adapting it to #GivingNewsday in an effort to attract new subscribers, donors, and financial supporters of local news.
 Typically held just after Thanksgiving, Giving Tuesday organizers have created this special day due to the unprecedented need caused by COVID-19.
 Poynter has a list of tips and resources for media outlets looking to get the most out of the day.

 Remembering Those We’ve Lost

 The journalism community has been greatly impacted by COVID-19 deaths.